Turkey's bitter election battle nears decision day - ExBulletin

 Turkey’s bitter election battle nears decision day

-Istanbul (AFP) Turkey entered the home stretch of a bitter presidential campaign on Friday that has seen Recep Tayyip Erdogan and his secular rival exploit fears over Kurdish migrants and militants.
+Istanbul (AFP) Turkey on Friday reached the home stretch of a bitter presidential campaign that has seen Recep Tayyip Erdogan and his secular rival exploit fears over Kurdish migrants and militants.

 Published on: Amended: